-For information on graduation rates, student debt levels, and other disclosures, visit www.SEC.edu/ConsumerInfo
+CGS 1060Introduction to Computers3.0 credit hoursFor information on graduation rates, student debt levels, and other disclosures, visit www.SEC.edu/ConsumerInfo

 MEDICAL ASSISTING DIPLOMA

 This program trains students to become multi-skilled professionals who assist physicians.
 Students will learn to perform duties under the direction of a physician in all areas of medical practice.
 In addition to learning the clinical aspects of the career, students will learn how to function in an administrative capacity at the medical office.
 A diploma will be awarded upon successful completion of this program.
 Outside work required.